QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 If you are on a small project, you can use a file to store information about your bugs.
-You can make an excel table with 1 ligne per bug.
+You can make an Excel table with 1 line per bug.

 * give each bug an ID
 * a description of how we can reproduce the bug